DUZAKH/RandomLuck/README.md

 # RandomLuck

-mini project about black cats and luck...

-This game conceptually focuses on the perception of chance, randomness, and the concept of merit and ending (neverending?).
+mini project about black cats and luck...This game conceptually focuses on the perception of chance, randomness, and merit and ending (neverending?).
+Players just have to interact with the game till certain numbers (interesting ones) to gain random rewards.
+This pushes on the original ideas of 9luck and expands on them

 [Play it!](https://duzakh.github.io/RandomLuck)